albendz/albendz-code-share/site/content/blog/interviews/coding_problem_solving.md

 * If you are running your local development environment, make sure you already have a project set up with running unit tests on a dummy file at least a day before your interview and have it up and running an hour before your interview
 * Know how the underlying data structures and algorithms in your language of choice work
   * For example, if you are a Java developer, know the difference between HashMap, TreeMap, and LinkedHashMap.
-  * For example, if you are a Python developer, be aware that the `list()` data type is is implemented as a dynamic/resizing array.
+  * For example, if you are a Python developer, be aware that the `list()` data type is implemented as a dynamic/resizing array.
   * If your language has utilities like `.sort()`, `.substring()`, `.replace()`, `.find()`, etc., make sure you know the time and space complexity with special attention to when a new object is created vs. when something is updated in place.
      * I have seen several Leetcode solutions that claim to be O(n) but there's an implicit string copy or string traversal via a utility method and it's actually O(n^2)
 * If a company tells you they will use a specific took ([Hackkerrank](https://www.hackerrank.com/interview/preparation-kits), [Codility](https://www.codility.com/), [CodeSignal](https://codesignal.com/), etc.) make sure to practice using it ahead of time